24hoursmedia-craftcms/twig-works-image/README.md

 # TwigWorksImage plugin for Craft CMS 3.x

-*For this plugin we will request a small fee once Craft 3 GA is released.*
+*For extra functionalities in this plugin we will request a small fee once Craft 3 GA is released.*

 A twig extension to apply transformations to image tags in blocks of html.